hongaik/My-Projects/Ames Housing Price Predictions/HA-Proj2-README.md

 ElasticNet|31|0.95|0.95511|0.92539|16842|20956
 Ensemble|NA|NA|NA|NA|16156|20461

 For all 3 models, we observed some overfitting where the test score is worse than the train score.
 However, the difference is remarkably small given that the we started with an extraordinarily large number of features.
 As a side note, we have also ran the same models on the same dataset without `PolynomialFeatures`, but the results are worse.
+The interaction terms also presented stronger correlation with the target variable.

 The best model appears to be Lasso, possibly due to its ability to completely suppress 94% of the features, leaving only the truly important ones.